ibexa/documentation-developer/docs/tutorials/platform_beginner/2_create_the_content_model.md

 ## Create Rides

-Go back to the Content structure page, then browse the Content tree and create a Folder named *All Rides* using the **Create** button in the Action bar on the right of the screen.
+Go back to the Content structure page by selecting Content in the top bar.
+Then browse the Content tree and create a Folder named *All Rides* using the **Create** button in the Action bar on the right of the screen.
 Publish the Folder.

-While in the folder, create a few of Rides, with photos, using the Create button, and publish them.
+While in the folder, create a few of Rides using the Create button, add photos and publish them.

 ![Ready for Step 3](img/bike_tutorial_all_rides_admin.png)

-Once you have two or more Rides in a Folder, you are ready to customize the homepage of the website.
+Once you have two or more Rides in the Folder, you are ready to customize the homepage of the website.